Nidolgh/NidoTracer/README.md

 # The NidoTracer
-A raytracer that supports reflections, shadows and has a base set-up for BVH
+A unit tested raytracer that supports reflections, shadows and has a base set-up for BVH.